 1) ScaleCamp: During the first phase, start-ups are required to attend a one-week training program that brings together experts from both countries to provide education and practical approaches on topics such as:

 ■ Market opportunities and challenges

 ■ Rules and regulations for various sectors

 ■ Cultural and consumer behaviour

-2) “Soft-Landing” Phase: A funded, On-the-Ground Exploration Mission.
-Once start-ups have successfully completed the first phase, they will go to India for up to three months for a soft-landing opportunity.
+2) “Soft-Landing” Phase: An On-the-Ground Exploration Mission.
+Once start-ups have successfully completed the first phase, they will go to India for a soft-landing opportunity.
 They will have access to fully-functional office spaces, 200+ incubators across India, our on-the-ground experts and connections, and assistance in setting up meetings with key players.
 Our collaborators, a team of experts in India, will help companies choose the right market and soft-landing placement(s).
 The following services are offered during this phase:

 ■ Customer linkages